amindra/msds434_final/README.md

 # msds434_final
-Northwestern MSDS 434 Final Project
+This is my GitHub for the Northwestern MSDS 434 class for Winter 2023.